Your Guide to study Medicine in Italy

 3

 After arriving in Italy, take them to a CAF office (Centro di Assistenza Fiscale) to generate your ISEE Parificato.
+Some scholarship bodies request these documents directly and process the ISEE for you as part of their official application.

 -